bmegli/cave-crawler/README.md

 The cave-crawler project meta repository
 ========================================

-Synopsis - an overly ambitious robotics project focused on high precission mapping.
+An overly ambitious robotics project focused on high precission mapping.

 This repository points to various subprojecs of cave-crawler project.